-In fiscal 2007, our equity grants to vice presidents and above had three components.
-We targeted stock options at approximately 5/8 of the anticipated value of the long-term incentive grant, performance shares at approximately 1/4 of the anticipated value of the grant and restricted stock at approximately 1/8 of the anticipated value of the grant.
-We determined this allocation of equity vehicles taking into account a review of approximately 270 proxy statements of Fortune 500 companies that had been filed as of March 31, 2007.
+In fiscal 2009 we did not adjust our approach to equity grants as a result of the economic crisis; however, we expected market data to show lower values of long-term incentives granted at other companies in 2009 and as a result we lowered the value of our long-term incentive grants to our named executive officers in 2009.
+As a result of this decision and our lower stock price, the grant date fair market value of the fiscal 2009 long-term incentive grants (determined in the manner described in the Grants of Plan-Based Awards Table) decreased an average of 16.2% from the grant date fair market value of the fiscal 2008 grants.
+Our equity grants to vice presidents and above continued to have three components.
+We targeted stock options at approximately 1⁄2 of the anticipated value of the long-term incentive grant, performance shares at approximately 1⁄4 of the anticipated value of the grant and restricted stock at approximately 1⁄2 of the anticipated value of the grant and restricted stock at approximately 1⁄2 of the anticipated value of the grant as of March 31, 2008.
 This review was conducted by Towers Perrin.
-Compared to this review, we grant a greater percentage of our long-term incentives as stock options and performance shares than market practice because we believe that a greater proportion of long-term incentives should depend on an increase in shareowner value, both absolute and relative to other companies in the S&P 500 Index.
+Compared to this review, we grant a greater percentage of our long-term incentives as stock options and performance shares than market practice because we believe that a greater proportion of long-term incentives should depend on an increase in shareowner value.

 Options: We believe that stock options are an appropriate vehicle to reward management for increases in shareowner value, as they provide no value if share price does not increase.
-Our stock option grants vest in 1/3 increments at one, two and three years from the grant date and have a ten year life.
+Our stock option grants vest in $\frac{1}{3}$ increments at one, two and three years from the grant date and have a 10 year life.
 The exercise price of all stock option grants is the fair market value of our stock at the close of trading on the date of the grant.
-Our long-term incentive plan does not allow us to reprice stock options.
-During fiscal year 2007, stock options equal to approximately 0.7% of the average outstanding shares during the year were granted to executives and other employees.
-Total options outstanding at the end of the 2007 fiscal year were approximately 4.9% of outstanding shares.
-The Compensation Committee takes these figures into account when determining the annual option grant.
+Our long-term incentives plan does not allow us to reprice stock options.
+During fiscal 2009, stock options equal to approximately 2.0% of the average outstanding shares during the year were granted to executives and other employees.
+Total options outstanding at the end of fiscal 2009 were approximately 7.1% of outstanding shares at end of fiscal 2009.
+The Compensation Committee takes these figures into account when determining the annual stock option grant.

 Performance Shares: Performance shares are designed to reward management for our relative performance compared to the performance of companies in the S&P 500 Index over a three-year period.
-The payout in respect of performance shares granted in November 2005, December 2006 and December 2007 will be made in shares of our common stock or cash, and will range from zero to 200% of the target based on our total shareowner return compared to the performance of companies in the S&P 500 Index over a three-year period.
-The payouts will be at zero, the target amount and the maximum amount if our total shareowner return is equal to or less than the 30th percentile, equal to the 60th percentile and equal to or greater than the 75th percentile of the total shareholder return of companies in the S&P 500 Index, respectively, over the applicable three-year period, with the payout interpolated for results between those percentiles.
+The payout in respect of performance shares granted in December 2007, December 2008, and December 2009 will be made in shares of our common stock or cash, and will range from zero to 200% of the target number of shares awarded based on our total shareowner return compared to the performance of companies in the S&P 500 Index over a three-year period.
+The payouts will be at zero, the target amount and the maximum amount if our total shareowner return is equal to or less than the 30th percentile, equal to the 60th percentile and equal to or greater than the 75th percentile of the total shareowner return of companies in the S&P 500 Index, respectively, over the applicable three-year period, with the payout interpolated for results between those percentiles.
+If performance shares are earned and total shareowner return is negative, the amount of shares earned will be reduced by 50%.